 A quick, 19-mile jaunt west of Tallahassee, Lake Talquin is a beautiful place to spend a day frolicking with your family.
-The setting is surreal — rolling hills and lush, wooded bluffs tower over a lake filled with water so clean, you’ll want to dive right in.
+The setting at this top Florida lake is surreal – rolling hills and lush, wooded bluffs tower over a lake filled with water so clean, you'll want to dive right in.

 Hoping to fish?
 You're not alone.
 Lake Talquin attracts anglers of all experience levels with its bounty of bass (largemouth and striped), speckled perch, catfish, and bream.

 On the south shore, you'll find resplendent Lake Talquin State Park.
 It features a deep ravine and boardwalk frequented by walkers and fishing enthusiasts, as well as a boat launch (for canoes and kayaks), picnic area, and trails boasting incredible vistas of the lake and beyond.

 12. Lake Griffin

 Lake Griffin's extensive marshes hold its most precious treasures.
 It's within these tranquil waterways that you'll catch sight of the area's incredible wildlife, including alligators, turtles, waterfowl, and plenty of fish.
 At nearly 9,500 acres, Lake Griffin feeds the Ocklawaha River, which is part of the Harris Chain of Lakes.

 The best way to discover this serene lake is by boat: motor-driven, or canoe or kayak.
 Lake Griffin State Park, which lines the shores, also boasts walking trails to take guests farther into the natural landscape.
 That's where you'll see land-based creatures like bears, coyotes, and bobcats.